 The result of Apple’s failure to license Mac OS meant that, by the mid-1990s, Windows had become the standard.
 Mac OS suffered as a bit player.

 Despite that fact, in December 1994 Apple actually tied for the world’s largest desktop personal computer maker.
-Apple took 12 percent of the market, compared to 12 percent for Packard Bell, 11 percent for Compaq, 9 percent for IBM, 6 percent for Dell, 5 percent for Gateway 2000, 3 percent for Hewlett-Packard, and so on.
+Apple took 12 percent of the market, as did Packard Bell.
+Following the front-runners, Compaq grabbed 11 percent, IBM got 9 percent, Dell got 6 percent, Gateway 2000 got 5 percent and Hewlett-Packard got 3 percent.

 Just as with Android versus iOS today, Apple dominated hardware sales while its proprietary software remained in the minority.

-Alongside the Power Computing deal that went down on this day in 1994, Apple also reached an agreement with Radius, allowing that company to produce Macintosh-compatible computers.
+Alongside the Power Computing deal that went down on this day in 1994, Apple also reached an agreement with Radius, allowing that company to produce Mac clones as well.

 Mac clones: Not such a good deal after all

 Apple CFO Fred Anderson later worked out that the licensing strategy cost the company money.
 The $50 fee Apple got for every clone Mac sold didn’t come close to recouping the money lost from people choosing to buy third-party Macs instead of more-expensive official ones.

 The deal lasted until August 5, 1997, when Apple became locked in a standoff with Power Computing.
 Cupertino did a bit of legal jiujitsu, introducing Mac OS 8 and then arguing that the licensing deal for third parties did not extend further than System 7.

 In the end, Apple settled the deal by buying Power Computing’s Mac business for $100 million.
-That brought an end to the Macintosh clone era and cleared the way for the return of Steve Jobs to reverse Apple’s fortunes.
+That brought an end to the Macintosh clone era.
+It also cleared the way for the return of Steve Jobs to reverse Apple’s fortunes.

 Do you remember the clone Mac era?
-If so, do you have fond or less-than-fond memories of the third-party Macs that arrived at the time?
+If so, do you have fond or less-than-fond memories of the third-party Macs of that time?
 Leave your thoughts and other recollections below.